 Event Info

 What does a town of 3,000 residents do with “gently used” Christmas trees?
 We throw a party with a bonfire of course!
-Spontaneous Combustion is a community (everyone welcome!) celebration, which features a bonfire and fireworks, as well as beverage and snack sales to benefit Summit County Preschool.
+Spontaneous Combustion is a community (everyone welcome) celebration that features a bonfire, a DJ spinning tunes, fireworks, and beverage/snack sales benefitting Mile High Behavioral Healthcare.

 Schedule